10 Tips for First Time Home Buyers in the Portland Metro Area

 Example: The parents that came to look at the property that was priced at $189,000.
-A good price for the area, the condition of the property was very good.
+A good price for the area at that time, with the condition of the property, this was very good price.
 Only problem was, the parents bought their one home over 20 years ago, at $70,000.
 They thought the price was too high . . . based on their experience.
 It wasn’t.

 First Time Home Buying Tip #4: